rhel-labs/instruqt/satellite-basics/09-updateerratum/assignment.md

 _**NOTE:**_ Resolving traces might take a few minutes, especially for a reboot, since the host will wait 60 seconds before initiating the reboot.

+Repeat the procedure to resolve Traces with the remaining host.

 <style>
 .lightbox {
   display: none;